List of supporting Arrow characters: Kodiak

 Kodiak (portrayed by Michael Jonsson), also called "Bear" by his teammates, is a member of the Longbow Hunters.
 He is later revealed to have assassinated Emiko Queen's mother, Kazumi Adachi, on the orders of Dante.

 Konstantin Kovar

 Konstantin Kovar (portrayed by Dolph Lundgren) is a Russian influential General who seeks to gain more power by destroying the criminal organisation Bratva, making him an enemy of Anatoly Knyazev, and serves as the main antagonist in the season five flashbacks, after being alluded to in season four.
-After infiltrating the Bratva with Anatoly's help, Oliver finally kills Kovar on the island Lian Yu to fulfill Taiana Venediktov's last request, shortly before he is retrieved from the island by a fishing boat arranged by Anatoly (the five-year isolation and rescue story revealed to have been a ruse created by both Oliver and Anatoly).
+After infiltrating the Bratva with Anatoly's help, Oliver finally kills Kovar on the island Lian Yu to fulfill Taiana Venediktov's last request, shortly before he is retrieved from the island by a fishing boat arranged by Anatoly (the five-year isolation and rescue story revealed to have been a ruse by Oliver and Anatoly).

-A character of the same name appears in DC Comics as the father of the superhero Red Star.
+Kovar is based on the character of the same name, who is the father of the superhero Red Star.